unicode-org/message-format-wg/exploration/data-driven-tests.md

 There is no standard data model within the specification, which means that we cannot create mandatory data model tests.

-If a particular implementation of MF2 exposes a standardized representation of [the data model](../spec/data-model/message.json), perhaps through a `mf2.toCanonicalJson();` function or similar, then we could create tests that assert against this.
+If a particular implementation of MF2 exposes a standardized representation of [the data model](../spec/data-model/message.json), perhaps through a `mf2.toCanonicalJson();` function or similar, then we could create tests that assert against this in future.

 ## Alternatives Considered